Azure/azure-quickstart-templates/201-vmss-linux-customimage-autoscale/README.md

 And you will find a [templateName].json file in the same folder that will help you to create a new VM based on this VHD.

-`Note: this commands will make your VM unusable, and you will need to create a new VM with the created image to be able to run a similar machine.`
+>Note: running this commands will prepare your VM to be deployed to a new machine, but your current VM will stop working.
+You will need to redeploy a new VM with the created image to be able to run a similar machine.`

 In addition to the VM Scale Set the template creates a public IP address and load balances HTTP traffic on port 80 to each VM in the scale set.
 It also includes a script that deploys a custom package to the image each time you call an update of a VM, so you will be able to script an update of your VM Scale Set without the need to reimage the whole VM each time.

-**Note: The maximum number of VMs in a storage account is 20, unless you set the "overprovision" property to false, in which case it is 40**
+>Note: The maximum number of VMs in a storage account is 20, unless you set the "overprovision" property to false, in which case it is 40

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fazure-quickstart-templates%2Fmaster%2F201-vmss-linux-customimage%2Fazuredeploy.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>